 What is Needed to File a South Dakota Annual Report

-You have the option of filing your Corporation and LLC Annual Report online or by mail.
-To file online, visit the South Dakota Secretary of State’s website, otherwise, you can download and fill out the Annual Report.
+You can file your Corporation and LLC Annual Report online or by mail.
+To file online, visit the South Dakota Secretary of State’s website; otherwise, you can download and complete the Annual Report.

 The report asks for information such as: